jebrosen/moznetpocalypse-faq/README.md

 ### Internal discussions and working groups

 A lot of internal discussion channels and rust team communications have already moved to Discord and Zulip, at the discretion of individual teams.
+The choice of new homes for teams still on IRC will still be up to them.

 ### Rust support and discussion channels